Ask Michelle - The Psychic Development Corner

 Watch the actions, feel the energy.

-If someone’s words are sweet but their actions remain inconsistent, intuition will alert the individual to the mismatch.
+If someone’s words are sweet but their actions remain inconsistent, your intuition will alert you to the mismatch.
 You must stop listening to the narrative being spun and start feeling the reality being created.
 True connection requires harmony between what is said, what is done, and what is felt.

 Embracing the Journey

-Learning to trust intuition in relationships is not about becoming psychic or reading minds.
-It simply involves coming home to oneself.
-It requires honoring personal sensitivity and recognizing the ancient, beautiful wisdom living right inside the chest.
+Learning to trust your intuition in relationships is not about becoming psychic or reading minds.
+It simply involves coming home to yourself.
+It requires honoring your personal sensitivity and recognizing the ancient, beautiful wisdom living right inside your chest.

 It takes practice, and mistakes will happen.
-People will occasionally catch themselves trying to logic away a gut feeling.
+You will occasionally catch yourself trying to logic away a gut feeling.
 But every time you choose to honor your inner knowing, you send a powerful message to the universe that you value your own truth.

-Reflecting on moments when intuition revealed the truth about a relationship before the logical brain caught up can be deeply validating.
+Reflecting on moments when your intuition revealed the truth about a relationship before your logical brain caught up can be deeply validating.
 Recognizing those moments helps you learn from this beautiful, messy journey and step forward with greater spiritual clarity.

 Photo credit: Canva